Skip to content

 Mentorship: The PhD track in RRS is designed to prepare individuals for careers in research.
 The program is built around a mentorship model, reflecting our belief that preparation for independent research and scholarship can best be achieved by participating in ongoing research with guidance from the conducting faculty member.
 The student initially assists the faculty mentor with a specific inquiry.
 As the student’s expertise increases a related line of investigation with the faculty mentor is identified, which will be pursued for the dissertation under the mentor’s guidance and research funding.
 The doctoral student’s experience will be enriched by the faculty mentor’s larger research program.
 Students must commit to a full-time, consistent involvement in their mentor’s research program.
 To the extent that individual faculty members research programs can differ in focus and methodology, student research activities may vary.
 The faculty mentor will serve as a professional role model during the student’s time in the program and provide the student guidance in the development and achievement of their professional and academic goals.

 Students will work with a particular faculty member in an identified area of research within RRS.
-Students may choose to perform rotations within the RRS track or other tracks within the IBS program.
+Students may choose to perform rotations within the RRS track or other tracks within the Biomedical Sciences program.
 Students that choose a permanent mentor outside of the RRS track may switch tracks after consultation with respective track and program directors.
 Once the student has chosen their mentor a mentorship plan will be developed, which specifies learning goals, performance expectations, and required tasks.
 For example, the mentorship relationship is likely to involve the student working on the mentor’s research project; the mentorship plan would indicate work schedule, responsibilities, and supervision format.

 Research Areas